Maksim Vasiljević: Academic education and ecclesiastical career

 He earned his doctorate from the University of Athens in the field of dogmatics and patristics in 1999 and was tonsured a monk at the Tvrdoš Monastery in Bosnia and Herzegovina.

 Previously, he had occupied the throne of the vicar bishop of Hum, in the Metropolitanate of Dabar-Bosnia.
 He entertained a one-year post-doctoral course on Byzantine History and Theology at the Sorbonne in Paris from 2003-4.
 At the same time, as a visiting professor at the French Academy of Fine Arts (Beaux-arts) in Paris, he dealt with the theory and practice of painting.
 He used to lecture at the Orthodox Theological Faculty in Foča.
 He taught Patristics for thirteen years at the University of Belgrade's School of Orthodox Theology.
 He is currently teaching at the Hellenic College Holy Cross Greek Orthodox School of Theology.

-He was enthroned by Bishop Longin of the New Gračanica Metropolitanate, in the Cathedral of St. Stefan the First-Crowned in Alhambra, California.
-He also succeeded Bishop Longin, who previously served as the Administrator of the diocese.
-Bishop Maksim was elected to the see of the Serbian Orthodox Diocese of Western America at the regular session of the Holy Assembly of Bishops of the Serbian Orthodox Church, held sometime in May 2006.
+He was enthroned by Bishop Longin of the New Gračanica Metropolitanate, at the Saint Steven Cathedral in Alhambra, California.
+He also succeeded Bishop Longin, who previously served as the administrator of the diocese.
+Bishop Maksim was elected to the see of the Serbian Orthodox Eparchy of Western America at the regular session of the Council of Bishops of the Serbian Orthodox Church, held in 2006.

 He has taught numerous courses on the writings of the Church Fathers and published widely in the field of patristics, hagiography, church history, and iconography.

 From 2005 to 2010, he was the editor of the Theology magazine, the official journal of the Faculty of Orthodox Theology in Belgrade.
 He is the founder and editor of the publishing house Sevastijan Press, which has published about 200 books on theology, history, philosophy, and art (among others, by Justin Popović, Atanasije Jevtić, John Zizioulas, Stamatis Skliris, etc.).